hathix/hathix/README.md

 - `jekyll serve` to preview the site as you edit it
 - `jekyll build` to build the static, deployment-ready site.

-To deploy the website, copy the `_site` directory to your server.
+To deploy the website, copy the `_site` directory to your server or run `deploy.sh`, remembering to install [duck.sh](https://duck.sh) and to change the FTP URL to that of your own site.

 ## Libraries/tools used:
 - Jekyll